je-repo/fitnessapp/README.md

 #### scripts.js

-This file contains JavaScript code to extend the frontend functionality of the web app.
+This file contains scripts to extend the frontend functionality of the following pages:

-It includes functions for the following pages:
 - createworkout.html - prepopulate date- and time input fields
-- editworkout.html - autosuggestions for exercise input box from https://wger.de/api/v2/exercise/${parameters} with parameters ?language=2&is_main=False&ordering=name&limit=400
+- editworkout.html - exercise input autosuggestions with API call to "/exercise" endpoint
 - editworkout.html - click autosuggestions to populate exercise input box
-- editworkout.html - redundant code for hiding/showing input fields to edit workout date, start time and end time

 <br>